in-rolls/parse_searchable_rolls/README.md

 1. For 18 of the 34 states on which we have data, we scraped metadata about polling stations.
 For instance, https://github.com/in-rolls/electoral_rolls/tree/master/kerala has a CSV that captures the metadata from the website.
 Some of the columns we parse can be checked against that.
 Addition data from https://github.com/in-rolls/poll-station-metadata can potentially also be used.

 2. The electoral rolls have some totals within them.
 We scrape those.
-For instance, total number of women, men, etc. And we can re-derive those numbers from the scraped columns.
+For instance, the total number of women, men, etc. And we can re-derive those numbers from the scraped columns.
 We check for that.

 3. Second parsing script and tallying results against each other.